 If you do not have a passport, you need to apply for one ASAP.
 For more information, please visit http://www.state.gov/.
 (It can take up to 6 weeks from the time you submit your application to obtain the passport).

 Everyone will apply for a Tourist visa.
-A 6 month visa should be sufficient.
+A six-month visa should be sufficient.
 The Indian government works with an outsourcing company for visas for US citizens, although it is possible to get one through an Indian consulate.
-The visa can be obtained from the outsourcing agency either by going directly to their offices, in which case it may take as little as 1 or 2 days, or by mail.
+The visa can be obtained from the outsourcing agency either by going directly to their offices, in which case it may take as little as one or two days, or by mail.
 Mail processing usually takes about 5 days.
 There are offices in San Francisco, Houston, New York, Chicago, Washington DC.

 Here is the link for an application: https://indiavisa.travisaoutsourcing.com/